Last Updated on May 27, 2022 by Editor

 Don’t miss the centerpiece of “American Stories” Hall – the portrait of town heroine Abigail Hinman.
-Draped in velvet finery, the painting depicts Hinman holding a musket aimed at Benedict Arnold, a family friend, right before he torched New London.
+The painting depicts Hinman, draped in velvet finery, holding a musket aimed at Benedict Arnold, a family friend, right before he torched New London.

 With her husband away, Abigail made a split second decision to assassinate the turncoat when she saw him on horseback right outside her window.
 At the crucial moment, however, her musket misfired. $10 adults, under 12 free, Tues-Sat.
 10-5, Sun.
 1-5.